coauth/ira/README.md

 ### Better alternatives
--If blocking is the primary goal, the same can be better achieved by configuring the use at network proxy / routers/ firewall levels.
+If blocking is the primary goal, the same can be better achieved by configuring the use at network proxy / routers/ firewall levels.

 ### Need more features / report bug
 Create a new issue and we'll start discussion there.
 Testers and bugs are most welcome 💛 and helpful to make project lucifer a success.